nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: **Important Tips!**

 - There must be _at least one_ parameter (and keyword) in the search, else Coydir will not know what to search for!
 - The keywords you input for searching are **case-insensitive**.
 Additionally, they need not be full words, just a segment will do.
-This means that searching for the department "tech" will show results for both "Technology and "Information Technology".
+This means that searching for the department "tech" will show results for both "Technology" and "Information Technology".

 </div>